Strus/pi-cursor-cli-provider/README.md

 `Mcp(pi-auto:*)` lets the agent use any tool from the `pi-auto` server.

 # Possible improvements

-### Better tool call rendering

-Tool calls are not natively rendered (see the [Limitations](#limitations) section).
-I could not find a way to mimic native rendering because Pi does not expose the terminal properties required to do this.
-The best solution would be to modify Pi so it can emit something like a "fake tool call" that Pi would only render, but not try to execute.

 ### Delegating tool calls to Pi